-As the COVID-19 (coronavirus) pandemic continues to escalate in the UK, the government have announced much more restrictive rules on social distancing and the NHS have contacted all patients who are deemed at high risk of becoming seriously ill if they were to contract the virus.
+As the Covid-19 (coronavirus) pandemic continues to escalate in the UK, the government have provided advice and announced much more restrictive rules on social distancing and the NHS have contacted all patients who are deemed at high risk of becoming seriously ill if they were to contract the virus.

 At Pryers we have helped many clients who would fall into this ‘high risk’ category.
 At a time when our social media is flooded with information on the virus, we wanted to cut through the noise and summarise what this means for them.